robfairh/arfc.github.io/manual/guides/katy/meeting.md

 - If it's 5 minutes, try dropping by my office.
 - If it's 15 minutes, schedule me for a 15 minute meeting.
-- If it's 30 minutes, schedule me for a 30 minute meeting and come very prepared.
+- If it's 30 minutes, schedule me for a 30 minute meeting and come prepared.
 - If it's longer than 30 minutes, are you sure?

 # How